 Getting a Home Loan

 If you’re buying a new home, that means you probably have to apply for a home loan.
 If you’ve never purchased a home before, then you may be surprised at the amount of effort that you have to put into securing funding.
-Very few people have the money offhand to purchase a house.
+Very few people have the money offhand to private money lenders for real estate.

 That means you have to figure out how to get enough cash for a down payment, and then you have to have a consistent and of job that you know you can pay your mortgage month-to-month.
 Once you start looking into the home loan process, you’ll find out how organized you have to be to convince a financial institution to get you the cash you need.